 With Rise, you receive just three amazing ingredients designed to boost your memory, focus, concentration, mood management, and long-term brain health.
 It contains 300mg of Bacopa Monnieri, 250mg of Ashwagandha, and 250mg of Citicoline.
 In the nootropic world, these are three of the most popular and effective ingredients.

-Each bottle contains 60 capsules with each serving totaling two capsules.
-For a one month’s supply of HVMN Rise, it’ll only cost $35 and can be further stacked with any of their other products.
+Each bottle contains 60 capsules, with each serving totaling two capsules.
+A one-month supply of HVMN Rise’ll only cost $35 and can be further stacked with any of their other products.

 With Sprint, you receive the following three ingredients: Caffeine, L-Theanine, and Ginseng.
 It’s intended to increase energy and focus.
-The Caffeine-Theanine combination will help alleviate the jitters and crash often experienced with caffeine.
-Ginseng will help reaction time, tranquility, and reduce the impact of fatigue.
+The Caffeine-Theanine combination will help alleviate the jitters and crashes often experienced with caffeine.
+Ginseng will help reaction time and tranquility and reduce the impact of fatigue.

-Sprint will cost you just $25 per bottle, giving you a full month’s supply.
-If you wanted to combine the two together, it would cost $60 per month — still cheaper than Qualia Focus.
+Sprint will cost you just $25 per bottle, giving you an entire month’s supply.
+If you wanted to combine the two, it would cost $60 per month — still cheaper than Qualia Focus.

 Click here to read our full review of HVMN